edjCase/DAO-Venture/src/static-site/content/english/homepage/_index.md

       - "Teams will be controlled by community member DAOs"
       - "Teams will play weekly matches against each other 1v1"
       - "Teams will set lineups, strategies and trade players in between matches"
-      - "Games will be simulated and streamed live"
+      - "Matches will be simulated and streamed live"
       - "Social media will be utilized for sport-like community engagement"
     button:
       enable: false